kubernetes/website/content/en/blog/_posts/2024-09-30-gateway-api-v1.2/index.md

 ![Gateway API logo](gateway-api-logo.svg)

+Kubernetes SIG Network is delighted to announce the general availability of [Gateway API](https://gateway-api.sigs.k8s.io/) v1.2!
+This version of the API was released on October 3, and we're delighted to report that we now have a number of conformant implementations of it for you to try out.

-Kubernetes SIG Network is delighted to announce the v1.2 release of [Gateway API](https://gateway-api.sigs.k8s.io/)!
-This release brings a number of new features to the _Standard channel_ (Gateway API's GA release channel), introduces some new experimental features, and inaugurates our new release process -- but it also brings two breaking changes that you'll want to be careful of.
+Gateway API v1.2 brings a number of new features to the _Standard channel_ (Gateway API's GA release channel), introduces some new experimental features, and inaugurates our new release process -- but it also brings two breaking changes that you'll want to be careful of.

 ## BREAKING CHANGES